pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 Life in general will be much more free.

 ### Advantages
-* Legalization of prostitution will increase its quality, greatly decrease sexual slavery.
+* Legalisation of prostitution will increase its quality, greatly decrease sexual slavery.
-* Legalization of drugs will decrease drug price and increase their quality.
+* Legalisation of drugs will decrease drug price and increase their quality.
 Heroin folks won’t be robbing ordinary citizens as before, because their drug will be extremely cheap (the reason for this is heroin net cost, it’s like aspirin’s).
-* One more reason for private defence agencies to be more effective is that they don’t need to capture pseudocriminals that don’t actually harm anyone (victimless crimes).
+* One more reason for private defence agencies to be more effective is that they don’t need to capture pseudocriminals that don’t actually harm anyone (victimless crimes.)
 * Abolishing state standards and others will increase significance of their private and more effective counterparts.
 For example, there can be a rating agency that will check restaurants, cafes, hotels etc. for quality of their food.
 Businesses will be competing with each other, so getting a certificate of this institution will be a competitive advantage.
 There’s clearly zero need for public institutions like [FDA](http://en.wikipedia.org/wiki/Food_and_Drug_Administration) in that case.
 * Abolishing patents (another coercive government monopoly that can’t exist in free market) will allow for two individuals to independently come up with some idea without fear of repression.

 ### Real-life example
-Czech Republic has decriminalized heroin and cocaine.
-Many countries has legalized marijuana or prostitution and everything is fine there.
+Czech Republic has decriminalised heroin and cocaine.
+Many countries has legalised marijuana or prostitution and everything is fine there.

 ### Objections
-> Decriminalization of heavy drugs will decrease society life expectation
+> Decriminalisation of heavy drugs will decrease society life expectation

 With this logic, extreme sport should be prohibited, because those who practice it live less.